DrZhenhuaYu/drzhenhuayu.github.io/_pages/research.md

 Vision
 ----

-My Laboratory aims to **use machine intelligence and multi-source information fusion to benefit humanity.**
+My Interlligent Robotics Laboratory aims to **use Robotics and AI to benefit humanity.**

 Research areas
 ----
-My research aims to use machine intelligence and multi-source information fusion to benefit humanity by developing multimodal and embodied AI systems that can understand complex environments, assist humans in daily life, and improve decision-making in healthcare, with a strong emphasis on trustworthiness, robustness, and privacy protection.
-Specifically, my research areas include
+The aim of our research group is to develop hybrid intelligent robotics and wearable device systems that can interact with the physical world safely and robustly.
+We hope to prototype novel AI-enabled healthcare robotics systems for teaching, education, collaboration and ultimately, commercialization.

-- **Multimodal Learning and Image Fusion**.
-Visible–infrared fusion, multi-focus and multi-exposure fusion, multimodal medical imaging, and cross-modal representation learning.
+My research aims to **use Robotics and AI to benefit humanity.** to benefit humanity by developing multimodal and embodied AI systems that can understand complex environments, assist humans in daily life, and improve decision-making in healthcare, with a strong emphasis on trustworthiness, robustness, and privacy protection, due to the urgent need for advanced bioelectronic devices that support decentralized and personalized healthcare.
-- **Human-Centered Computer Vision**.
-Pedestrian tracking, human pose estimation, and behavior prediction with a focus on safety, robustness, and privacy protection.
+These devices include wearable healthcare technologies, minimally invasive biosensors, human implantable electrodes, closed-loop smart sensing systems, and brain-inspired soft hardware.
+To strengthen its global leadership and ensure continued competitiveness in biomechatronics, t
-- **Embodied Intelligence**.
-My lab has robots and various sensors to work on Embodied Intelligence.
+- Conducting fundamental research to develop soft, wearable, and implantable bioelectronic sensors, e-skins, and soft robotics
-- **Trustworthy and Ethical AI**.
-Generative-AI-based pedestrian privacy protection, adversarial robustness, and AI alignment in embodied systems.
+- Developing advanced neuromorphic computation bioelectronic systems for robotic AI-enabled Healthcare
-- **AI for Healthcare**.
-Multimodal medical data fusion for diagnostic assistance.
+- Embedded AI and robotics perception and navigation in human-centric digital healthcare

 Some funded projects
 ----